Neva-Y/Pacman-Path/SELFEV.md

 > Tell us about your testcases and why were they useful

 #### Justification
+- Passed all the test cases for the Bi-Directional A* algorithm
+- Utilised efficient data structures with sets and dictionaries to support the membership checks and acquiring minimum b-value nodes from the PQ
 > Please state the reason why you have assigned yourself these marks.

 ## Part 3